- UCAS code

 School of English Undergraduate Admissions

-A degree in English gives you a range of valuable skills and attributes.
+Career opportunities a degree in English gives you a range of valuable skills and attributes.

 Our graduates have gone on to find success in areas such as the creative industries, marketing, education, journalism, law, publishing, media, business charity work, civil service, management consultancy and leadership.